-As stated in chapter 3, pitch accents can be expected to be reduced in number and complexity.
-The results of the pitch accent analysis show considerable variation (see figure 6.3).
+As stated in section 1.1., pitch accents can be expected to be reduced in number and complexity.
+The results of the pitch accent analysis show considerable variation (see figure 2).
 Speaker 1 has almost no change from "normal" to "slow" and no change in the total number of accents from "normal" to "fast", but a considerable reduction in the number of bitonal accents.
 Speaker 2 increases and decreases, respectively, both the total number of accents and the number and proportions of bitonal accents from "normal" to "slow" and from "normal" to "fast".
 Speaker 3 shows the same pattern of increase in total accent number, but there is no change in the number of bitonal accents fast > normal > slow.

-Figure 6.3.
+Figure 2.
 Distribution of pitch accents for all realisations.
 Pitch accents are classified either as monotonal or bitonal.

-Summary Production Experiment 2
+3.3.
+Summary Experiment 2

 In the second experiment we checked the consistency of the results from the first experiment with respect to articulation and speaking rate as well as mean number and mean duration of pauses.
 Although the same general patterns were found in experiment 2, there are some interesting differences.
-Speakers differed more strongly in their choice of strategies, and also in the implementation of these strategies.
-Even within one speaker (speaker 2 participated in both experiments) we find a change in magnitudes for the examined parameters between experiments.
+Speakers differ more strongly in their choice of strategies, and also in the implementation of these strategies.
+Even within one speaker (speaker 2 participated in both experiments) do we find different magnitudes for the examined parameters.